Skip Navigation LinksCriminalRecordReview

 All convictions must be reported to the CDPH even if the court granted a dismissal pursuant to PC 1203.4 or any other applicable statute, with the exception of marijuana-related offenses specified in the marijuana reform legislation and codified in Health and Safety Code sections 11361.5 and 11361.7

-If I only have one misdemeanor conviction on my record is it necessary to have a criminal record review?
+If I only have one misdemeanor or felony conviction on my record is it necessary to have a criminal record review?

 All convictions will be reviewed on a case by case basis, and the CDPH will take into consideration the nature and severity of the crime, and the amount of time that has passed since the most recent conviction, in addition to other factors.